 - How long your neighbors have owned the property or have lived at the property

 - Whether any of your neighbors have arrest records

 - Whether any of your neighbors are convicted sex offenders

 - The political party your neighbors belong to

 - Your neighbors’ addresses, phone numbers and emails

 Other sources of information about your neighbors include town hall records, registry of real estate deeds, and local libraries, which have census records from previous years.
 This information is usually available free of charge, but may take some time to look up.

 It is important to give some thought to what exactly constitutes a neighbor in your neighborhood.
+When you are living on a student campus, it's important to know your neighbors and protect yourself.
 You might live in an apartment complex, and be largely curious about the people that live in your building, or your floor.
 You may live on a suburban cul-de-sac where your kids like to play outside, and knowing all the people that live there could be what gives you the needed peace of mind about safety.
 Even if you live in a rural area, with the nearest neighbor a few miles away, having information about your surrounding neighbors could be helpful.
 The type of dwelling or neighborhood in which you live can also dictate how often your neighbors change: cities tend to have more people pass through after living for a few years, whereas family suburbs will have people that are more rooted in the community.

 Hosting Social and Community Events

 If your main reason for wanting to get to know your neighbors is to get more social connections, you may want to consider hosting a gathering.
 If inviting people to your home is a bit daunting, a block party may be the way to go.
 If you do choose to host an event at your house, keep the guest list small, so you can interact with people for a while and really get to know them.
 Gatherings are a great time to ask how long your neighbors have been in the community, who lives with them, and who else they know from the neighborhood.